Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 ```

 You can notice that now we have a "vcs_repo_identifier" in module workspace ->
-vcs repo attribute, which has its value from locals interation, so we will need
+vcs repo attribute, which has its value from locals iteration, so we will need
 to add this also into `locals.tf` file.

 ```hcl